-We've split our choices by size - the best 10in tablet and the best 7in tablet (or thereabouts) - and given you a few others worthy of your consideration in to the bargain.
+We've split our choices by size - the best big screen tablet, best 10in tablet and the best 7in tablet (or thereabouts) - and given you a few others worth considering.

-Click through to read the full reviews on each products, see pictures, tech specs and compare the latest live prices.
+Click through to read the full reviews on each products, see pictures, tech specs and see the best prices we've found.

 It's a one-two for Apple, earning our recommendation, no matter what size tablet you want.
 The fourth generation of Apple’s smallest tablet is arguably it’s best yet, with more tricks up its sleeve than ever.